cornwallisna/cw_website/index.md

 # Please note the latest events in the CNA Calendar!

 Events of note:

-* **CNA General Membership Meeting on December 7** - CNA Board Elections & Guest Speaker will be City Manager, Rob Hernandez
+* **Board Results from the General Membership Meeting on December 7**
-  * Please consider running for office and or volunteering
-  * All Current Board Members (with the exception of our Secretary) will run for reelection
+  * Current Board members were all reelected to serve for 2022  with exception of the Secretary who decided to retire from the Board
+  * Board Officers are as follows- Ron Jenoriki, President, Sandra Wall, Vice President & Wendell Christoff, Treasurer
-  * **Our Secretary Position is open** - please consider running for this important position
+* **Our Secretary Position is open** - please consider stepping forward and volunteering to serve in this important position
-* **Holiday Christmas Party** - December 11 at Terrace Hall - more details to follow - refer to emails and website updates
+* **January General Membership Meeting** - will be held January 18 please refer to website calendar for details
-* **Garage Sale** - Neighborhood Wide Garage Sale event will take place on Friday, February 18 & Saturday, February 19
+* **February Garage Sale** - Neighborhood Wide Garage Sale event will take place on Friday, February 18 & Saturday, February 19
+* **February General Membership Meeting** - will be held February 22 please refer to website calendar for details
-* **Block Party** - Neighborhood Block Party event will take place on Saturday, March 12 (rain date is Sunday, March 13)
+* **March Block Party** - Neighborhood Block Party event will take place on Saturday, March 12 (rain date is Sunday, March 13)
+* **March General Membership Meeting** - will be held March 22 please refer to website calendar for details
 * **Open Positions** - Board Secretary, Website Team & Website content manager (volunteers needed)

 To keep on the latest, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!

 # Join the club!

 It is that time of year again to pay your CNA dues.
 See the [membership information](membership.html) for details.

-# December 7th, 2021 is CNA officer elections

-To all CNA members, please attend the December 7th general meeting.
-It will be the last meeting of the year so new officers will be elected.
-Please consider donating your time.

 # Flood insurance meeting at the Yacht Club